Oz Powerball Review

 How Much Can I Win at Oz Powerball?

-The big jackpot requires correctly choosing 6 winning numbers, plus the Powerball and starts out at a minimum of AUD 3 million.
-It’s a rollover lottery so if the big jackpot isn’t won, it increases in size.
+The big jackpot requires correctly choosing 6 winning numbers, plus the Powerball and starts at a minimum of AUD 3 million.
+It’s a rollover lottery, so if the big jackpot isn’t won, it increases in size.
 Estimates suggest that once it gets over 10 million, it will increase by that weekly until the big jackpot is won.
 If there is more than one winner, prizes are shared.

 |Division||Required Winning Numbers||Powerball Number||Odds (Single Game)|